Condell-class frigate

-The Condell class was the name given to a class of two new build and upgraded type s of the Chilean Navy, Almirante Condell and Almirante Lynch.
+The Condell class was the name given to a class of two new build and upgraded type Leander-class frigates of the Chilean Navy, Almirante Condell and Almirante Lynch.

+Overview

 They were ordered by the Chilean government in 1969 as ASW frigates.
 The ships were built between 1969 and 1973, under Chilean modifications, by Yarrow (Shipbuilders) Ltd. in Scotstoun, Glasgow.
 Almirante Condell arrived in Chile in 1973, with Almirante Lynch following in 1974.